-Dominant yellow (also known as clear sable or fawn) describes a phenotype with a white, yellow or red base color in all pigmented areas and little to no dark-tipped hairs.
+Dominant yellow (also known as clear sable or fawn) describes a phenotype with a red base color with very little dark-tipped sabling.

 Content